Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 The Hearing will be conducted substantially as provided below.
 The Decision-maker may recess the Hearing for appropriate and reasonable rest and meal breaks.
 Any Hearing participant may request a break.

-- The Dean of Students, Investigator, Title IX Coordinator or her designee will serve as the moderator for the Hearing.
+- The Dean of Students, Investigator, Title IX Coordinator or a designee will serve as the moderator for the Hearing.
 The function of the moderator is to move the proceeding forward in an unbiased manner and to give the Parties and witnesses an opportunity to get their evidence before the Decision-maker.

 - The moderator will review the Complainant’s allegations and review the evidence provided by the Complainant and summarized in the Investigative Report.
 The moderator will ask the Complainant whether he or she wishes to affirm the allegations and evidence as reviewed, and whether he or she would like to make any additional statements.